CS3219-AY2324S1/ay2324s1-course-assessment-g44/README.md

 Start the Docker Daemon on your local machine by running the Docker application.

 Next, we need to configure some environment variables first.
-There are few environment variables that needs to be configured in `src/docker-compose.yml`, before running the app.
-They are listed below in the follow format: variableName in serviceName
+There are a few environment variables that needs to be configured in `src/docker-compose.yml`, before running the app.
+They are listed below in the following format: variableName in serviceName
 * `POSTGRES_PASSWORD` in `postgres_db`
 * `PG_PASSWORD` in `user-backend`
 * `mongoString` in `question-backend`